zeroc-ice/ice-demos/ruby/Manual/simpleFilesystem/README.md

-This demo implements the simple filesystem application shown at the end of the Ruby client-side mapping chapter.
+This demo implements the simple [filesystem application][1] shown at the end of the Ruby client-side mapping chapter.

 You will need to start a server from one of the other supported language